nationalarchives/front-end-development-guide/development-guide.md

 ### Testing user goals across browsers, devices and contexts

-#### Testing for compatibility

-> Users must be able to access and use all the information and features they need, regardless of which browser they use ([GDS Service Manual](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#test-for-compatibility))

-#### Operating systems and browsers to test in

-##### For public facing services

-The ([Service Manual](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in)) lists the Operating System and browser support levels that are expected for public facing services.
-The levels of support are __'compliant'__ and __'functional'__ and are described as:
+The Service Manual provides clear guidance on cross Operating System and browser compatibility:

+ > Your service must be universally accessible.
+This means building it to work on every browser or device that your users access it on ([GDS Service Manual](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in))

-* 'Compliant' means your service **must look as good as it does in other modern browsers** (Note: this does not mean it should be visually identical)
+ The Service Manual also describes a number of Operating Systems and browsers that service team developers are expected to test in to ensure their service is __'compliant'__.
+In this context, 'compliant' means a service **must look as good as it does in other modern browsers** (Note: this does not mean it should be visually identical).
+For all other browsers the service must be usable.
-* 'Functional' means it might not look perfect **but must still be usable**

 At this point developers might ask how far back we are expected to support Internet Explorer on Windows.
-Check the most current information at the time of development but, as of July 2017, it is:
+Check the most current information at the time of development but, in of June 2018, [GDS announced](https://gdstechnology.blog.gov.uk/2018/06/26/changing-our-testing-requirements-for-internet-explorer-8-9-and-10/) that service team developers no longer needed to test on Internet Explorer 8, 9 and 10.

-* _functional_ support in Internet Explorer 8 to 10 on Windows
-* _compliant_ support in Internet Explorer 11 on Windows

-##### For government facing services
+#### Government facing services

 For government facing services the service manual states: